 The Fleet One card is a good option for medium to larger operations able to take advantage of the full web of discounts and savings.
 The reviews are too negative to risk it for smaller operations, although a deep dive into the savings possibilities could be in order if you plan to grow.

-Overall, the card would be suitable for bigger fleets, and small operations might want to stay away.
+Overall, the card is suitable for bigger fleets, and small operations might want to stay away.
 There are other fuel and fleet cards out there with benefits more closely aligned with small operators’ wants and needs.